-How to prepare: While a private student loan can be a convenient way to cover expenses while you’re in school, it’s still money that will eventually need to be repaid.
+- How to prepare: While a private student loan can be a convenient way to cover expenses while in school, it will eventually need to be repaid.
 Consider paying for some of your costs with savings, income from a part-time job or college scholarships and grants.
 These options can minimize your postgraduation costs.

 Age and citizenship

-Most lenders also include a set of requirements surrounding age and citizenship status.
-An applicant usually needs to have a Social Security number and be a U.S. citizen or permanent resident.
+Most lenders also include requirements surrounding age and citizenship status.
+An applicant must usually have a Social Security number and be a U.S. citizen or permanent resident.

-Borrowers must also be at least 18 years old with a high school diploma or equivalent, such as a GED.
+Borrowers must also be at least 18 with a high school diploma or equivalent, such as a GED.
 Some states set the minimum age at 19.

-How to prepare: If you don’t meet age requirements, ask the lender if you can qualify with an older co-signer.
-And if you’re an international student, you may still be able to qualify for a private student loan with a co-signer who is a U.S. citizen.
+- How to prepare: If you don’t meet age requirements, ask the lender if you can qualify with an older co-signer.
+If you’re an international student, you may still be able to qualify for a private student loan with a co-signer who is a U.S. citizen.

 How to qualify for a private student loan if you have bad credit

-If you’re new to credit or you’re recovering from a setback in your credit history, you might not be in a good enough place to qualify for a private student loan on your own.
-The first step is to look for other ways to finance your education, such as federal loans, scholarships, grants and other alternatives that don’t require a good credit score.
+If you’re new to credit or recovering from a setback in your credit history, you might not be in a good enough place to qualify for a private student loan on your own.
+Most lenders require applicants to have good credit, but you may be able to qualify even with bad credit.

 How to apply for a private student loan

-Once you pick the offer you want, you’ll be able to submit an application directly to the lender via its website.
+- Submit a loan application.
+After you’ve found a lender that best matches your needs, submit an online loan application.
 You’ll provide information about yourself and your school, and you’ll also need to provide the necessary documentation for yourself and your co-signer, if applicable.

-Once everything has been completed, the lender will typically disburse your loan directly to your school.
+- Wait for disbursement.
+If your application is approved, the lender typically disburses your loan directly to your school.
 If there’s any money left over, you’ll receive a refund, which you can use for other eligible expenses.